JoseRFJuniorLLMs/Haskell-Course/notes/Hw1.md

 ```haskell
 validate :: Integer -> Bool
 ```
-Uses all function above and return if the number is valid by the modulo 10.
+Uses (almost)all the functions above and return if the number is valid by the modulo 10.
 ## The Tower of Hanoi
 To do...